Maleyt History, Family Crest & Coats of Arms

 Early Origins of the Maleyt family

 The surname Maleyt was first found in Suffolk where they held a family seat as Lords of the Manor of Cidestan.
+"All the families of this name in England trace their descent from the renowned William Lord Mallet de Graville, one of the great barons who accompanied William the Conqueror."

 "No figure stands out more vividly in the great battle of the Conquest than does 'Guillame whom they call Malet,' as Wace suggests for bravery."